Bayer: World War II and the Holocaust

-Helge Wehmeier, then CEO of Bayer, offered a public apology in 1995 to Elie Wiesel for the company's actions during World War II (1939–1945) and the Holocaust.
 IG Farben, Bayer's parent company, used slave labour in factories it built in Nazi concentration camps, most notably in the Monowitz concentration camp (known as Auschwitz III), part of the Auschwitz camp complex in German-occupied Poland.
 By 1943, almost half of IG Farben's 330,000-strong workforce consisted of slave labour or conscripts, including 30,000 Auschwitz prisoners.

 Helmuth Vetter, an Auschwitz camp physician, SS captain and employee of the Bayer group within IG Farben conducted medical experiments on inmates at Auschwitz and at the Mauthausen concentration camp.
 In one study of an anaesthetic, the company paid RM 170 per person for the use of 150 female inmates of Auschwitz.
 A Bayer employee wrote to Rudolf Höss, the Auschwitz commandant: "The transport of 150 women arrived in good condition.
 However, we were unable to obtain conclusive results because they died during the experiments.
 We would kindly request that you send us another group of women to the same number and at the same price."

 After the war, the Allied Control Council seized IG Farben for "knowingly and prominently ... building up and maintaining German war potential".
 It was split into its six constituent companies in 1951, then split again into three: BASF, Bayer and Hoechst.
 Bayer was at that point known as Farbenfabriken Bayer AG; it changed its name to Bayer AG in 1972.
 After the war, some employees of Bayer appeared in the IG Farben Trial, one of the Nuremberg Subsequent Tribunals under US jurisdiction.
 Among them was Fritz ter Meer, who helped to plan the Monowitz camp (Auschwitz III) and IG Farben's Buna Werke factory at Auschwitz, where medical experimentation had been conducted and where 25,000 forced laborers were deployed.
-Ter Meer was sentenced to seven years, but was released in 1950 for good behavior.
-He was elected to Bayer AG's supervisory board in 1956, a position he retained until 1964.
+Ter Meer was sentenced to seven years, but was released in 1950.
+Despite being a convicted Nazi war criminal, Ter Meer was elected as chairman of Bayer AG's supervisory board in 1956, a position he retained until 1964.

+Helge Wehmeier, then CEO of Bayer, offered a public apology in 1995 to Elie Wiesel for the company's actions during World War II (1939–1945) and the Holocaust.